johann-solo/oliveandmango.github.io/site/content/blog/2020-08-26-moroccan-grilled-chicken-with-apricots.md

 description: Spatchcocked grilled or roasted Moroccan spiced chicken and sweet apricots
 ---

 Grilled or roasted spatchcock Moroccan chicken is an easy and incredibly flavorful way to prepare a whole chicken.
-It’s seasoned with Moroccan spices and herbs (my homemade blend is easy), is tender, and it also goes wonderfully with couscous and the sweet apricots that are grilled and jammy.
+It’s seasoned with Moroccan spices and herbs [my homemade blend is easy](https://www.oliveandmango.com/all-purpose-moroccan-spice-blend-ras-el-hanout/), is tender, and it also goes wonderfully with couscous and the sweet apricots that are grilled and jammy.
 This grilled chicken dish transforms the sweet-savory elements of a Moroccan tagine - spiced sweet apricots and couscous - into a light, summery meal.
 </br>
 </br>
 ![Moroccan Grilled Chicken With Apricots](/images/uploads/2020_08_26_moroccan_grilled_chicken_with_apricots_2.jpg)